brysgo/tron/README.md

 )
 ```

-Tron tests can be selectively run a percentage of the time to ease up CPU usage for
+Tron tests can be selectively run a percentage of the time using `tron.throttle()` to ease up CPU usage for
 deployed systems.

+### Throttle

+Calling `tron.throttle( p )` where `p` is a fraction representing the percentage of tests you
+want to run will allow you to lift some of the testing burden off of deployed servers.

 ## Stopwatch